marius10p/NeuralDataScienceCSHL2019/PythonTutorials.md

 x -= x.mean(axis=0)
 ~~~

-Also, these numpy vectors/matrices have their OWN functions called methods, which you call with the `.` - this is different from matlab.
+Also, these numpy vectors/matrices have their OWN functions called **methods**, which you call with the `.` - this is different from matlab.
 So you can take the mean as
 ~~~
 xmean = x.mean(axis=0)
 xmean = np.mean(x, axis=0) # more matlab-y way